gartempe/awesome-cockpit/README.md

 Extend Cockpit core functionality by sending a customized email when a collection is saved.

 ## Tutorials
+* Simple website approach using a Headless CMS: Part 2 (Wunderkraut.be 2018) https://wunderkraut.be/blog/simple-website-approach-using-headless-cms-part-2
 * Introducing CockpitCMS – a CMS for Developers (Sitepoint 2015) https://www.sitepoint.com/introducing-cockpitcms-cms-developers/
 * A Tutorial to Bundle Cockpit CMS & Nuxt.js in a full JAMstack (Snipcart 2017) https://snipcart.com/blog/cockpit-cms-tutorial-nuxtjs
 * ...